 2021 Imprint Award

-Click here to view highlights
+Click here to view highlights and the show

 To “imprint” is to make a lasting mark.
 It also describes when one person comes to recognize another as a source of trust and support.
 An “imprint” is defined as a mark or depression made by pressure and an indelible distinguishing effect or influence.